Also available on RedBubble as many other popular items: www.redbubble.com/people/demoy…

 I was tempted to make them look neater, but I refrained from that, since he's obviously in a cell & the torn condition of his flimsy clothes bring home the fact that after two years of imprisonment they had either turned like that from general wear & tear, or indeed suffered abuse, if not even torture.
 There are other less nasty explanations, but looking at the generally state of the cell, with a table, some books & a carafe neatly placed on it, it's rather odd to not provide new clothes, or at least prison issue every now & then.
 But then again he most certainly is not an ordinary 'prisoner', locked away from everyone - like a stolen relic indeed, until they might have 'use' of him.
 Funny it should be Thor to call on his help.
 I guess we'll have to wait another half year to find out why he looks so bedraggled.

 One thing I've noticed, though, & painted in as too obvious, he seems to have abrasions on at least one knuckle & joint on his left hand.
 Dark World is set over a year after Avengers so they can never be from his Hulk-smash encounter, he's healing for more rapidly than that.
-So, unless it's from some abuse, has Loki been punching glass cages again in rage?
+So, unless it's from some abuse, has Loki been punching the walls of his cell in rage?
 It's said that there's a scene in the film where he goes berserk & screams & shouts like a madman (probably on the news that Frigga was killed, the one person he trusted & truly loved him & no doubt could not attend her funeral).
 The teaser made Loki out to look a defeated/sneering badass in this scene, but the magic of editing & misdirection is definitely at work here.
-You only need to scrutinise his 'shirt'.
-Why does it looks so shredded?
-Are the apparent stains (I didn't add) dried blood or something else?
-Maybe something else entirely.
-The possibilities are endless.
 How did Tom put it, all will be revealed in good time.

 Note, this is a cleaned-up/retouched edit as of September 2013, & with a more visible name in white replacing the black lettering, after this particular piece was messed with more than any other by so called 'fans' who have no respect for others' work.